 The Developer Tools category has been steady over the past 6 years of tracked data.
 Total launches went from 943 in 2021 to 411 in 2026.

-Average engagement ratio across all Developer Tools launches sits at 0.23.
-Products above that threshold tend to serve a real, specific need.
-Products below it often entered a crowded market without sufficient differentiation.
+Average engagement ratio across all Developer Tools launches: 0.23.
+Products above that line tend to solve a specific, painful problem.
+Products below it often entered a crowded space without clear differentiation.

 Launch volume drops but engagement per product rises.
 Fewer builders entering, but the ones that do find a more receptive audience.
 That's an opportunity signal.
 We flag it when we see it.